Minecraft LAN not working | Fixed

-No doubt in the fact that Minecraft is the most played real time rendering game.
-It has more than a billion users on all the platforms.
-Thanks to the support to the consoles as well.
+No doubt in the fact that Minecraft is the most played real-time rendering game.
+It has more than a billion users on all platforms.
+Thanks to the support of the consoles as well.

-It might be happening due to crashing drivers, software issues, RAM problem, graphics card as well as many hardware issues.
+It might be happening due to crashing drivers, software issues, RAM problems, graphics cards as well as many hardware issues.
 However, the game must be played in Minimum requirements in order to make things work smoothly.

 Minimum requirements for Minecraft